 The hood had to be lifted for a fill up.
 And the driver could only tell if it was time for more fuel by using a dipstick because there was no fuel gauge on the dashboard.

 East Germany in the 1950s was short of everything―food, cement, clothing, steel.
 The last mentioned made building a car difficult, so the Trabant engineers improvised.

 The body was made out of a material called Duraplast, a combination of cotton waste and phenol resin.
 Basically, the Trabant was plastic.

-The chassis on the first cars were wood because the engineers didn’t know how to attach plastic to steel.
+The chassis on the first cars was wooden because the engineers didn’t know how to attach plastic to steel.
 That problem was solved later.